signalfx/signalfx-agent/docs/monitors/mongodb-atlas.md

 ## Overview

 This mongodb-atlas monitor scrapes metric measurements of MongoDB processes in Atlas.
-The monitor translates the metric measurements are mapped to SignalFx metric datapoints then forwards them SignalFx.
-The original Atlas metric measurement names are included in the metric descriptions.
+The monitor translates the metric measurements to SignalFx metric datapoints and forwards them SignalFx.
+The original Atlas metric names are included in the metric descriptions.

 Although this monitor can be configured to fetch metric measurements at rates measured in seconds, the finest measurement granularity allowed by Atlas is 1 minute.
 Thus multiple requests withing a 1 minute window will return the same metric values.
-This monitor fetches Atlas metric measurements using the finest granularity of 1 minute and a period of 1 minute.
-This results in only one datapoint per metric measurement per request.
+This monitor fetches metric measurements using the finest allowed granularity of 1 minute and over a period of 1 minute.
+This results in only one metric datapoint per measurement per request.

 Below is an excerpt of the agent configuration yaml showing the minimal required fields.
 ```